PeakIndicators/Getting-Started-On-Azure-ML/Documents/DS_Visual_Studio_Code.md

 Visual Studio Code and the Python extension provide a great editor for data science scenarios.
 With native support for Jupyter notebooks combined with Anaconda, it's easy to get started.
 In this section, you will create a workspace for the tutorial, create an Anaconda environment with the data science modules needed for the tutorial, and create a Jupyter notebook that you'll use for creating a machine learning model.

 1. Begin by creating an Anaconda environment for the data science tutorial.
-Refer to [Getting started with conda]()  for detail on how to install conda.
+Refer to [Getting started with conda](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Documents/Starting_with_conda.md)  for detail on how to install conda.
 Open an Anaconda command prompt and run `conda create -n myenv python=3.9 pandas jupyter seaborn scikit-learn keras tensorflow` to create an environment named **myenv**.
-For additional information about creating and managing Anaconda environments, see [Getting started with conda]()
+For additional information about creating and managing Anaconda environments, see [Getting started with conda](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Documents/Starting_with_conda.md).

 2. Next, create a folder in a convenient location to serve as your VS Code workspace for the tutorial, name it `hello_ds`.